- What is a heuristic algorithm, and how can a heuristic be compared against an algorithm as well as what is a meta-heuristic?

 This post documents an email discussion between myself and Wayne Fu regarding the heuristic algorithm.

 “What is a heuristic based optimization algorithm, or a heuristic algorithm?

 I thought that heuristics were one form of problem solving, and optimization was another.
 How is a heuristic based algorithm or heuristic algorithm different from a non-heuristic based algorithm?
 That would help me and readers out a lot.” – Shaun Snapp

-Optimization can be classified as deterministic and stochastic, while all inputs are a constant in deterministic optimization.
-Inventory related optimization is definitely stochastic since the demand is never been a constant, but a given distribution.
+Optimization can be classified as deterministic and stochastic, while all inputs are constant in deterministic optimization.
+Inventory related optimization is stochastic since the demand is never a constant, but a given distribution.
 The most classic optimization method in deterministic is linear programming.

 Another name for stochastic is meta-heuristic.
 Meta-heuristic is a vast topic and used very broadly, because it is much more flexible, contingent, and even could yield a better result than deterministic methods while inputs are deterministic.

 Like ILOG’s CPlex, they are very robust linear programming solvers, but eventually, when it tries to determine a solution, it uses heuristics. i2 Technologies used to use CPlex in master planning to provide draft outcomes, and then MAP as the heuristics solver to fine-tune the solution.